No code; End-of-life; Do not resuscitate; Do not resuscitate order; DNR; DNR order

 - Your doctor must transfer your care to a doctor who will carry out your wishes.

-- Your doctor must agree to settle the dispute within 72 hours if you are a patient in a hospital or nursing home so that your wishes are followed.
+- If you are a patient in a hospital or nursing home, your doctor must agree to settle any disputes within 72 hours so that your wishes are followed.

 The doctor can fill out the form for the DNR order.